 The Lost Shores Loop is a delightful 85 km low traffic, largely oceanfront loop.
-Add 3 spokes and we have a very pleasant 160 km route with 3 lookoff stops and 2 beach stops.
+Add a couple spokes and we have a very pleasant 160 km route with 3 lookoff stops and 2 oceanfront stops.

-We’ll rumble out of Canso around 1030 on Hwy 16, aka Lost Shores Parkway, and make our first stop at the Lookoff in Half Way Cove, about 40 km.
+We’ll rumble out of Canso on Hwy 16, aka Lost Shores Parkway, and make our first stop at the Chedabucto Lookoff in Half Way Cove, about 40 km.
+You’ll pass the beautiful Queensport lighthouse and continue up the shore.
 You’re right on the edge here, the edge of a huge faultline.
-You’ll pass the beautiful Queensport lighthouse and continue up the shore.
 The deep water near shore attracts some really big fish.
 If it’s calm, expect to see whales and tuna breaching the surface as they fatten up for winter on the rich diet of mackerel.
 Look up and you’re almost certain to see a bald eagle enjoying a similar diet.

-After Port Felix, we’ll head to Black Duck Cove for stop #5.
-Continue on Hwy 316 to Hwy 16 in Half Island Cove.
+After Port Felix, continue on Hwy 316 to Hwy 16 in Half Island Cove.
 Go right at the T intersection and head east on Hwy 16 to Hazel Hill.
 Take a right turn and head to Little Dover.
 Keep going all the way through the village and turn left at the Black Duck Cove Park across from the ballfields and tennis courts.
-Here a boardwalk offers a short hike around the point and back to another beautiful sand beach.
+Here a boardwalk offers a short hike to a beautiful sand beach.

-Then we finish up the ride by heading back out to Hwy 16 and turn right to rumble back into Canso.
-We’ll be busy preparing supper, maybe relax, maybe challenge some friends to a friendly game of washer toss and a delicious feast of roast pig.
+Then we finish up the ride by heading back out to Hwy 16 and turn right to rumble back into Canso for stop #5 on Whitman Wharf for a brief memorial to fallen riders.
+Expect some thunder and a moment of silence.